Colorado XO awarded prestigious Naval Submarine League award

 |0

-This work, Colorado XO awarded prestigious Naval Submarine League award [Image 3 of 3], by CPO Joshua Karsten, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Colorado XO awarded prestigious Naval Submarine League award, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT